 President and CEO, MAXXAM Property Company

-Mr. Hurwitz is President and CEO of MAXXAM Property Company, a real estate development company focused on community development and related real estate investment.
-As President and CEO, Mr. Hurwitz is responsible for the supervision and implementation of all real estate activities, including development, acquisition, disposition, investment, sales and marketing, and operating activities.
+Mr. Hurwitz was President and CEO of MAXXAM Property Company, a real estate development company focused on community development and related real estate investment.
+As President and CEO, Mr. Hurwitz was responsible for the supervision and implementation of all real estate activities, including development, acquisition, disposition, investment, sales and marketing, and operating activities.